olivershetler/neuroscikit/docs/data_structures.md

         e.g. {'spike_train': SpikeTrain, 'spike_cluster': SpikeClusterBatch, 'spatial_spike_train: SpatialSpikeTrain2D}

+        Session class also has functions to return dictionaries holding different core session data like cell data instances or spike data instances

             --> SpikeClusterBatch - CORE CLASS (HIGHLY USED)

             Created with every Session that is made.
-Conceptually, this class holds a colelction of unsorted spikes belonging to a variety of clusters.
+Conceptually, this class holds a collection of unsorted spikes belonging to a variety of clusters.

-            Requires inputs are event times, event labels and event signal.
-If no event labels are needed, a workaround/fix can be added to autopopulate these labels.
+            Required inputs are event times, event labels and event signal.
+If no event labels are needed, a workaround/fix can be added to autopopulate these labels (not implemented yet).
-            For example if all event times loaded are from the same cluster/cell, all event labels can me set equal.
+            For example if all event times loaded are from the same cluster/cell, all event labels can be set equal.
 Alternatively we can add functions to check whether data is sorted or not and if unsorted use SpikeClusterBatch otherwise populate multiple Cell classes since data is sorted.
 Personally would advocate for making labels if they dont exist.
 SpikeCluster (batch/no batch) and Cell (ensemble/not) classes are conceptually useful to distinguish between analyses that require separated + sorted data as opposed to just aggregated spike data.